aws-solutions-library-samples/guidance-for-agentic-data-exploration-on-aws/README.md

 ## Overview

-The Guidance for Agentic Data Exploration on AWS (codename Panoptic) is a Generative AI powered solution that leverages [AI Agents](https://aws.amazon.com/bedrock/agents/) on [Amazon Bedrock](https://aws.amazon.com/bedrock/) to unify and analyze diverse data streams without traditional ETL barriers and data integration.
+The Guidance for Agentic Data Exploration on AWS (Panoptic) is a Generative AI powered solution that leverages [AI Agents](https://aws.amazon.com/bedrock/agents/) on [Amazon Bedrock](https://aws.amazon.com/bedrock/) to unify and analyze diverse data streams without traditional ETL barriers and data integration.
 This Guidance addresses the challenge of analyzing complex, interconnected data from multiple sources by providing a multi-agent system that can intelligently process, visualize, and extract insights from various data formats.

 **Why did we build this Guidance?**